 Page last updated:

-This topic presents two reference architectures for installing Pivotal Platform on Google Cloud Platform (GCP): on a shared virtual private cloud (VPC) and on a single-project VPC.
+This topic describes two reference architectures for installing Pivotal Platform on Google Cloud Platform (GCP): on a shared virtual private cloud (VPC) and on a single-project VPC.
 This topic also outlines multiple networking variants for VPC deployment.
-The architectures are validated for production-grade Pivotal Platform deployments using multiple AZs.
+The architectures are validated for production-grade Pivotal Platform deployments using multiple Availability Zones (AZs).

 For general requirements for running Pivotal Platform and specific requirements for running Pivotal Platform on GCP, see Pivotal Platform on GCP Requirements

 A Pivotal Platform reference architecture describes a proven approach for deploying Pivotal Platform on a specific IaaS, such as GCP.